neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-`jsonObjectToSign`：The json string that records the transaction information.
+`jsonObjectToSign`ďźThe json string that records the transaction information.

 ##### Example